CBP Implements UFLPA: The Newest Law Targeting Supply Chain Washing and ESG Violations

 UFLPA Forces Extra Due Diligence and Required Documentation

-- To comply with the law and overcome the rebuttable presumption, importers with exposure to Xinjiang or need to be implement a heightened due diligence process for supply chain tracing.
+- To comply with the law and overcome the rebuttable presumption, importers with exposure to Xinjiang need to implement a heightened due diligence process for supply chain tracing.
 The UFLPA requires a significant, risk-based supply chain diligence program, including a written code of conduct, an ongoing monitoring and compliance program and plans on how to remediate violations.
 The evidence required to demonstrate supply-chain tracing is extremely detailed and requires very extensive mapping and documentation.

 - A substantial portion of CBP’s guidance focuses on prioritizing “cutting-edge technologies to identify and trace goods made with forced labor, specifically those technologies that support enhanced visibility into trade networks and supply chains that source goods or materials made with forced labor.”